NixOS/nixfmt/README.md

 # `nixfmt`

-`nixfmt` is a formatter for Nix code, intended to easily apply a uniform style.
+`nixfmt` is the official formatter for Nix language code, intended to easily apply a uniform style.

-You are encouraged to test this out on your code and submit any undesirable formatting you find as an issue

 ![Build Status](https://github.com/NixOS/nixfmt/actions/workflows/main.yml/badge.svg?branch=master)

 ## State

+`nixfmt` was originally developed by [Serokell](https://github.com/serokell).
-`nixfmt` will form the basis for the initial official standard Nix formatter, as established by [RFC 166](https://github.com/NixOS/rfcs/pull/166).
+It was used as the basis for the official standardised Nix formatter, as established by [RFC 166](https://github.com/NixOS/rfcs/pull/166).

-The established standard Nix formatting differs considerably from the original one.
-Be aware of this if you track the main branch.
-Until the first new release the main branch should be considered **very unstable**.
+The official standard differs considerably from the original implementation.
+Be aware of this if you track the [`master`](https://github.com/NixOS/nixfmt/tree/master) branch.
+Until the first new release, `nixfmt` should be considered **very unstable**.

+A recent version of `nixfmt` is available as `pkgs.nixfmt-rfc-style` in Nixpkgs.
+The original `nixfmt` is also still available as `pkgs.nixfmt-classic` for now, though unmaintained.

 For more details, see the [RFC implementation tracking issue](https://github.com/NixOS/nixfmt/issues/153).